jaicab/Paraxify.js/README.md

 #Paraxify v0.1

-Simple parallax lightweight plugin (only 2k gzipped) built with Vanilla JS and CSS3 inspired by Spotify's.
+Simple parallax lightweight plugin (less than **2k gzipped**) built with Vanilla JS and CSS3 inspired by Spotify's.

-It's thought as a progressive enhancing plugin, so don't expect it to work exactly the same on all browsers, but it does work in all of them, in one or another way.
+It's been thought as a progressive enhancing plugin, so don't expect it to work exactly the same on all browsers, but it does work in all of them, in one way or another.

 I built this plugin because I couldn't find any other non-jquery plugins that fit my needs.

 #TODO